Okay, so you want to play some Steam games on your new Chromebook.

 If you have any of the following reasons, you won’t be able to play Steam games on your Chromebook.
 You may be able to install Steam, but you won’t be able to play anything.

-Before we begin, check if your Chromebook qualifies to run Steam.
+Before we begin, let’s check if your Chromebook can even run Steam…

 Here’s a list of 3 reasons that you should double-check before continuing.
 If you or your laptop matches any of these reasons, you should just stop now or consider returning your laptop and getting one that can actually run Steam.